calstarProjects/stellarClient/README.md

 Stellar Client is a Python Application for developers, with a bunch of tools and other apps.

 > [!WARNING]
 > **Disclaimer:** This project is not affiliated with, endorsed by, or sponsored by Google.
-It is an independent project that uses Google's Gemini Pro API.
+It is an independent project that uses Google's Gemini API.

 ## Installation